yasincelik/Robinhood-Api-Java/README.md

     still reserve the right to deny any pull requests that add too many and/or unreliable dependencies.
 - Prettyness
+    - Since the codebase is constantly being updated, we won't blame you if your contribution is a few commits behind (unless it's a big change).
+Whenever possible, we will update the needed parts, just don't make it too much work...
     - We're pretty open to coding styles here, everyone has their prefered way to code, but at some point...*ya gotta look consistant*.
     1. ``for``, ``if``, ``while``, etc should have curly braces.
 We know it